Niccolò Machiavelli

 About the author

-After the Medici returned to power, he was removed from office and spent much of his later life writing.
-During that period he produced The Prince, the Discourses on Livy, and The Art of War, works that helped secure his place as one of the founding voices of modern political thought.
+After the Medici returned to power, he was removed from office and spent part of his later life writing.
+In that period he produced The Prince, the Discourses on Livy, The Art of War, plays, poems, and historical works that helped shape modern political thought.